Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fed-Span Operations

 \subsubsection{Time Specification}

-We denote the set of local rounds performed during global round { $k$} by { $\mathcal{L}^{(k)}$} with each round indexed by { $\ell \in \mathcal{L}^{(k)}$} and comprising a local training and aggregation.
-The number of rounds, represented by the decision variable { $L^{(k)}$}, is treated as a degree of freedom.
-The final local round, { ${\ell} = L^{(k)}$}, involves only local training, as it directly precedes the global aggregation.\footnote{There are additional design opportunities for the global aggregation, such as implementing an inter-VC tree with minimal node participation, where the final result of aggregation will be the same as what we consider in this work.} To capture the number and timing of local rounds, we divide the interval of local rounds during global round { $k$}, denoted by { $\tau^{\mathsf{Loc}}$}, into equal periods called \textit{transmission time intervals} (TTIs).
+We denote the set of local rounds performed during global round { $k$} by { $\mathcal{L}^{(k)}$} with each round indexed by { $\ell \in \mathcal{L}^{(k)}$} comprising a local model training and a local model aggregation.
+The number of local rounds, represented by { $L^{(k)}=|\mathcal{L}^{(k)}|$}, is a decision variable.
+The final local round, { ${\ell} = L^{(k)}$}, involves only local training, as it directly precedes the global aggregation.
+To capture the number and timing of local rounds, we divide the interval of local rounds during global round { $k$}, denoted by { $\tau^{\mathsf{Loc}}$}, into equal periods called \textit{transmission time intervals} (TTIs).
 Each TTI represents a time window to either (i) perform a local round or (ii) skip it for a later TTI.
 Introducing TTIs enables a tractable model for scheduling local model training and aggregations, which is crucial given the dynamic nature of satellite networks.

-To model TTIs, we define { $t^{(k)}_x \in [T^{\mathsf{Init},(k)} + \tau^{\mathsf{GD},\mathsf{max}}, T^{\mathsf{Init},(k)} + \tau^{\mathsf{GD},\mathsf{max}} + \tau^{\mathsf{Loc}}]$} as the starting time of TTI { $x$}, where { $x \in \mathcal{X}$} and { $\mathcal{X} = \{1, \dots, X\}$} represents the set of { $X$} TTIs.
-Equal intervals across TTIs are enforced via { $t^{(k)}_{x+1} - t^{(k)}_x = \tau^{\mathsf{TTI}}$} for all { $x \in \mathcal{X} \setminus {X}$}, where { $\tau^{\mathsf{TTI}}$} is the constant duration of each TTI.
+To model TTIs, we define { $t^{(k)}_x \in [T^{\mathsf{Init},(k)} + \tau^{\mathsf{GD},\mathsf{max}}, T^{\mathsf{Init},(k)} + \tau^{\mathsf{GD},\mathsf{max}} + \tau^{\mathsf{Loc}}]$} as the starting time of TTI { $x$}, where { $x \in \mathcal{X}$} and { $\mathcal{X} = \{1, \dots, X\}$} represents the set of TTIs.
+Equal intervals across TTIs are enforced via { $t^{(k)}_{x+1} - t^{(k)}_x = \tau^{\mathsf{TTI}}$} for all { $x \in \mathcal{X} \setminus \{X\}$}, where { $\tau^{\mathsf{TTI}}$} is the constant duration of each TTI.
 Consequently, the number of TTIs is given by { $X = \lfloor \tau^{\mathsf{Loc}} / \tau^{\mathsf{TTI}} \rfloor$}.